zama-ai/concrete/docs/tutorial/extensions.md

 ```

 {% hint style="danger" %}
-Only 2D maxpooling without padding up to 15-bits is supported for the time being.
+Only 2D maxpooling without padding and up to 15-bits is currently supported.
 {% endhint %}

 ## fhe.array(...)